BennyLee0715/ECE650/README.md

 ## Background

 This is Homework 1 for Duke ECE650 2019 spring.
+My report for this assignment is available at [report.md](https://github.com/menyf/ECE650_HW1_malloc_impl/blob/master/report.md)

 ## Usage and Result